 The Challenger Muay Thai

 Stephan Fox’s 2011 follow up to Contender Asia.
-Fighters included Antione Pinto, Cyrus Washington and Jordan Watson.
-As of yet, I haven’t found a way to watch this online.
-If anyone knows of a link, please let me know.
+Fighters included Antoine Pinto, Cyrus Washington and Jordan Watson.
+Full episodes don’t seem to be available online, but are some clips of some of the fights on YouTube.
 Watch a teaser here.

 A reality TV show in which seven American female fighters, including Miriam Nakamoto and Felice Herrig, live and train together.
 They’re trained by Master Toddy, with Gina Carano and Lisa King as mentors.
-They compete against each other before going to Thailand to fight against experienced Thai fighters.
+They compete against each other before going to Thailand to fight against Thai opponents.